xispa/bika.lims/bika/lims/tests/doctests/WorkflowCreateAnalysisRequest.rst

     >>> 'sample' in allowed
     False

-The same result if we only assign the Date Sampled:
+The same result if we only assign the Date Sampled, but without Sampler:

     >>> sample.setSampler(None)
     >>> sample.setDateSampled(date_now)